 Jon: MV should validate for severe shocks, and if model fails may need only simple solution.

-Karen: Validation tools, some backtesting data, need to benchmark, quant element of stress testing need to substantiated and supported
+Karen: Validation tools, some backtesting data, need to benchmark, quant element of stress testing need to substantiated and supported by qualitative assessment.

 Q: How to deal with vendor models?

 Karen: Not acceptable just to say it’s okay as long as the vendor is reputable, want to see testing done, consider usage also compare to original intent.